Heterotic Line Bundle Models on Generalized Complete Intersection Calabi Yau Manifolds: Introduction

 Notably, all CY manifolds constructed as (intersections of) hypersurfaces in ambient space are defined as the zero set of a (collection of) homogeneous polynomial equations.
 In the CICY case, this information may be captured in a configuration matrix, with positive integer entries.
 Half a decade ago, it was realised \cite{Anderson:2015iia} that the CICY manifolds may be generalized to also include hypersurfaces defined by rational constraints, or, equivalently, configuration matrices that also have negative entries.
 This led to new type of CY manifolds, dubbed gCICYs, and include examples that are topologically distinct from manifolds resulting from other CY constructions.
 Starting with the pioneering work of \cite{Anderson:2015iia}, the mathematical properties of these gCICYs have been charted by several authors \cite{Berglund:2016yqo,Berglund:2016nvh,Candelas:2016fdy,Garbagnati:2017rtb,Jia:2018iza}.
 In contrast, the physical properties of string compactifications of gCICYs remain largely unexplored.\footnote{To the best knowledge of the authors, there is only one study where gCICYs have been explicitly used for string compactifications: in Ref.\cite{Anderson:2015yzz}, the authors show that gCICY 4-folds admit divisors that, when wrapped with M5 branes, lead to non-perturbative contributions to the superpotential in M theory compactifications.}

 The heterotic string provides a particular interesting setting for phenomenological studies of CY compactifications.
 Compactifying ten dimensional heterotic string theory on a CY 3-fold, dressed with a vector bundle satisfying the Hermitian-Yang-Mills equation, results in a four-dimensional, minimally supersymmetric, grand unified (GUT) model for particle physics \cite{Candelas:1985en}.
 If the CY manifold furthermore has non-trivial first fundamental group, the GUT gauge group may be broken to the standard model gauge group via a Wilson line embedding.
 Adopting this strategy, the first heterotic CY vacua that match key features of the the minimally supersymmetric standard model were constructed \cite{Braun:2005ux,Braun:2005bw,Bouchard:2005ag,Blumenhagen:2006ux}.
 More recently, taking the vector bundle to be a sum of line bundles has proven to be particularly useful, because of their ease of construction.
-Such configurations were first introduced in \cite{Anderson:2011ns,Anderson:2012yf} on CICYs and are, to date, the most successful construction of heterotic standard-like models (SLM),\footnote{The term standard-like model (SLM) was coined in \cite{Deen:2020dlf}, and we adopt the same meaning as in that paper.} in terms of number of models found \cite{Anderson:2013xka,Constantin:2018xkj}.
-Furthermore, heterotic line bundle SLM have also been successfully constructed on hypersurfaces in toric varieties and elliptically fibered Calabi Yaus \cite{He:2013ofa,Braun:2017feb}.
+Such configurations were first introduced in \cite{Anderson:2011ns,Anderson:2012yf} on CICYs and are, to date, the most successful construction of heterotic standard-like models (SLM) in terms of number of models found \cite{Anderson:2013xka,Constantin:2018xkj}.\footnote{The term standard-like model (SLM) was coined in \cite{Deen:2020dlf}, and we adopt the same meaning as in that paper.} Furthermore, heterotic line bundle SLM have also been successfully constructed on hypersurfaces in toric varieties and elliptically fibered Calabi Yaus \cite{He:2013ofa,Braun:2017feb}.
 In this paper, we continue this program for heterotic line bundle model building by applying it to the gCICY manifolds.